 Renewable Heat Incentive – Commercial RHI

-In the Phase 1 of the Renewable Heat Incentive, the RHI will be received by owners of non-domestic buildings for 20 years based on the metered heat delivered from ground source heat pumps.
+The Renewable Heat Incentive can be received by owners of non-domestic buildings for 20 years based on the metered heat delivered from ground source heat pumps.

 |Renewable Heat Incentive